valornetorg/descentgithubwiki/README.md

-# descentgithubwiki
-Wiki for Descent server.
+# REPLACED IN FAVOR OF: https://wiki.valornet.work/